-- After running the Emerging Hot Spot Analysis or Local Outlier Analysis tools (this example will use Emerging Hot Spot Analysis results), insert a New Scene.
+- After running the Emerging Hot Spot Analysis or Local Outlier Analysis tools (this example uses Emerging Hot Spot Analysis results), insert a New Scene.

 - In the Scene view, run the Visualize Space Time Cube in 3D tool (or use the Space Time Cube Explorer Add-in), pointing to your existing .nc cube containing the analysis results on disk.

-You may need to increase or clear the Visibility range by right clicking the layer on the Contents pane and selecting Properties which will open the Layer Properties window.
+You may need to increase or clear the Visibility range by right-clicking the layer in the Contents pane and selecting Properties, which opens the Layer Properties window.

 Your 3D results should look something like this:

-- Right-click the layer in the Contents pane, select Properties and navigate to the Display options.
-Check on Display 3D symbols in real-world units, the Display field should be set to Hot Spot Analysis bin (COUNT).
+- Right-click the layer in the Contents pane, select Properties and click Display.
+Check the Display 3D symbols in real-world units check box.
+For Display field, choose Hot Spot Analysis bin (COUNT).
 The Layer 3D to Feature Class tool (step 6) will not work unless the layer is using real-world units.

 - Right-click the layer and select Symbology.
-On the main Symbology pane (with Unique Values in the drop-down on top) click the and select Vary symbology by attribute.
-Expand Size, if necessary.
-Uncheck Maintain aspect ratio.
-The Height and Width options control how tall and how wide each bin is.
+In the main Symbology pane (with Unique Values in the drop-down on top) click the menu button and select Vary symbology by attribute.
+Expand Size if necessary.
+Clear the Maintain aspect ratio check box.
+The Height and Width options control the height and width of each bin.
 To optimize visualization of your cube, these values can be adjusted.
-This example used a Height expression of 330 and a Width expression of 1800, but you can experiment to find optimal settings for your data.
-(Click to the right of the Height and Width fields in order to enter an expression).
+This example uses a Height expression of 330 and a Width expression of 1800, but you can experiment to find optimal settings for your data.
+(Click the set expression button to the right of the Height and Width fields to enter an expression).
 These values will be specific to the size of your space-time cube and the number of time slices it represents.
 You will want to make sure the settings leave a little vertical gap between the space-time bins.

 - Run the Layer 3D To Feature Class tool to convert the extruded symbols to a multipatch feature class.

-- The next step is to optionally configure the popups.
-First, create any fields you may want to display in the feature class you just created in step 6 (v3DCrashTrendsFC).
-For example, Clustering and Significance fields.
-Next, right-click the feature class you just created and select Configure Pop-ups.
-In the following, the title has been changed to Bin Data and set to only display the count, clustering and significance fields.
+- Right-click the feature class you just created and select Configure Pop-ups.
+In the following screen capture, the title has been changed to Bin Data and set to only display the count, clustering, and significance fields.